RfidResearchGroup/proxmark3/doc/md/Installation_Instructions/Windows-Installation-Instructions.md

 For WSL configuration, see [Manage and configure Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/wsl-config).

-## Driver Installation

-Install required drivers for your Windows installation.
-You may need admin privileges to do this.
-Step by step guides are online such as [RiscCorps](https://store.ryscc.com/blogs/news/how-to-install-a-proxmark3-driver-on-windows-10).

 ## X Server Installation

 If you want to run the graphical components of the Proxmark3 client, you need to install a X Server such as [VcXsrv](https://sourceforge.net/projects/vcxsrv/) or [Xming](https://sourceforge.net/projects/xming/) and launch it, e.g. by executing XLaunch.